 And finally, it allows you to remove anything that you think might detract from your employability for this role.
 This is your advert – and you get to choose how best to showcase yourself.

 Make your language simple Candidates often fall into the trap of trying to use flamboyant and complex language, thinking it might impress their prospective employer.
 But it rarely works.
-Instead, try to: Use language that makes your point in the clearest possible way – complex language only increases the possibility of confusion

 CVs have to appear current and up-to-date – it’s a minimum requirement.
 Check through carefully for new experience, or anything that is starting to feel too old and irrelevant.
 As well as adding new content, don’t be afraid to remove anything old.